jodiqiao/internship_analysis/README.md

 • Toronto is the city with the greatest number of relevant internships

-• Montreal, Vancouver and Ottawa are all great places to be in for tech internships
+• Montreal, Vancouver and Ottawa are comparable

 ### What are keywords HR like to use?